bessiambre/casync/README.md

 ## Why?

 I got questions has to why you would do this.
-People seem to alude to a state of 'callback hell' that they may have experienced in the past.
+People seem to allude to a state of 'callback hell' that they may have experienced in the past.

-I think there's a reason for these bad memories which is that there is little good information out there on how to structure asyncronous code with callbacks.
+I think there's a reason for these bad memories which is that there is little good information out there on how to structure asynchronous code with callbacks.
 A secondary reason might have been the dislike of too many scopes and brackets but this problem is completely solved with casync/await.

-Proper continuation passing style (CPS) code always has a single callback at the end of functions that is called when the work is done (calling this `done` function is analogus to returning in a direct style function).
+Proper continuation passing style (CPS) code always has a single callback at the end of functions that is called when the work is done (calling this `done` function is analogous to returning in a direct style function).

 ```js
 function asyncFn(x,done){